Smooth Face. Smooth Body. Hair Removal.

 HI!
 I'm Julia

 I am a certified NY Electrologist and Laser Technician and have been in practice since 2015.
 To get started, I opened my practice in my home and built my clientele enough to finally move to a retail spot.
 And in June, I combined with Smooth Laser to create an upscale All-In-One place for your hair and skin concerns.
 I am now located and share space inside Zapped at 415 Broadway, Brooklyn.
-We will specialize not only in Electrolysis, but also, laser hair removal, laser skin tightening and resurfacing, acne treatments and tattoo removal.
+We will specialize not only in Electrolysis, but also, laser hair removal.

 Located at 415 Broadway, Brooklyn 11211, Electrolysis of Williamsburg, Brooklyn (by the Hewes Street JMZ subway stop) is an ideal spot within walking distance of the JMZLG trains.
 So, whether you live in Queens, Brooklyn or Manhattan, I’m convenient and easy to get to.